When wearing hearing aids for the first time, there is a lot of uncertainty that goes along with it. After all, it's a change in your life.

 4. If you have multiple programs set in your hearing aid, press the program button or use your remote to change the programs while your hearing aids are in.

-Your hearing aid should make a sound to indicate the program change.
+Your hearing aid should make a sound to indicate the program change, like a beep or a boop.

 5. With your hearing aids out, turn the volume of your television or radio to a comfortable level for you.